 The Beats Studio 3 Wireless do not sound overly bassy or juvenile.
 Beats pairs are no longer the headphone embodiment of people who speak mostly in reality TV slang that changes too quickly to sink into the Oxford English Dictionary.

-There’s sound width similar to somer of the best portable headphones, and the Studio 3 Wireless have quite a forward presentation.
+There’s sound width similar to some of the best travel-friendly headphones, and the Studio 3 Wireless have quite a forward presentation.
 This makes key parts of a mix seem close to your ears, making sure the sound isn’t too relaxed.

 Relatively conservative low or “sub” bass is one potential surprise of the Beats Studio 3 Wireless.
 The Sennheiser Momentum 2.0 and Plantronics Backbeat Pro 2 are more aggressive here, making kick drums stand out and seem more powerful.

 So are the Beats Studio 3 Wireless more “in da Starbucks” than “in da club”?
 Not quite.

 These headphones have another kind of bass emphasis.
 It’s a thickness in the upper bass and low mids rather than a sub-bass gut punch.